Hire in New Zealand

 - All employees in New Zealand are required to use the GoGlobal leave tracking system.
 This enables us to determine leave accrued and latest leave balance, timely and accurately, so that employees are updated on their leave entitlements.

 - Sick leave allows employees to take time off leave to care for a sick or injured spouse, partner, dependent child or any other dependent individual.

 - This type of leave is funded by the employer.
-Access to sick leave applies after six months of continuous employment with the current employer.
-An employee is entitled to 10 days of paid leave a year from July 24, 2021.
+Access to sick leave applies after 6 months of continuous employment with the current employer, and an employee is entitled to 10 days of paid leave per year.